huhjeonggyu/PGDPO/Tutorial/README.md

 - Stage-1 RMSE drops dramatically from BASE to Residual.
 - P-PGDPO projection consistently produces RMSE < 0.006 across all variants.
 - Antithetic, Residual, and CV variants show substantial Stage-1 improvement over BASE.
-- Richardson improves high-dimensional cases significantly, but in this low-dimensional setup, its effect is minimal and can be slightly negative due to variance amplification.
+- Richardson improves high-dimensional cases significantly, but in this low-dimensional Kim–Omberg setup, its effect is minimal and can be slightly negative due to variance amplification.